 Core sessions are in-depth primers on the history, principles, tools, and concepts of New Urbanism, geared toward first-time Congress attendees or attendees who’d like to know the basics of a specific subject area.
-These one-hour sessions provide Congress participants with the opportunity to hear from founding members and experts on New Urbanism.
-Core sessions are presented as a daylong series of lectures and are open to any and all Congress participants.
+These pre-recorded sessions provide Congress participants with the opportunity to hear from founding members and experts on New Urbanism accessible at any time.

 Plenary sessions bring the entire Congress together for a shared experience.
 They feature innovative and expert practitioners detailing the latest advances in urbanism.

-Breakout sessions are concurrent sessions that take place throughout the Congress, organized around several tracks or themes.
-Breakout sessions make up the heart of Congress programming.
-Breakout offerings include sessions for first time attendees and seasoned New Urbanists alike, allowing you to create an agenda that suits you.
+Breakout sessions are the concurrent sessions that generally take place throughout the Congress, organized around several tracks or themes.
+At the Virtual Gathering, breakout sessions will continue to make up the heart of Congress programming, but will be formatted to include more intimate conversations and live, moderated Q&A. Breakout offerings include sessions for first time attendees and seasoned New Urbanists alike, allowing you to create an agenda that suits you.

-The CNU Art Room features up-close or hands-on workshops to help you hone your skills.
-Are you interested in learning design, sketching, illustration, photography, and other techniques from New Urbanism’s leading practitioners?
-Here’s your chance!
+Traditionally, the CNU Art Room features up-close or hands-on workshops to help you hone your skills.
+For the Virtual Gathering, CNU will offer sessions for attendees interested in learning design, sketching, illustration, photography, and other techniques from New Urbanism’s leading practitioners.
+Sessions will feature interactive drawing.
 Participants of all skill levels are welcome—no prior illustration or design experience is needed.